ealpizarp/python_oracle_API/README.md

 ## Oracle Database Script

 The script for the oracle database it's in the database_script folder.
-This script can be run on sqldeveloper on in the sql terminal.
+This script can be run by sqldeveloper or sql terminal utility.